toberge/graphics-project/report.md

 <!-- This section will go over the various techniques used to render the complete scene and highlight problems. -->

 The project was written in Rust with the `glow-rs` wrapper for OpenGL.
 The scene graph was implemented with node references as indexes into a list of nodes, inspired by an article that described a simple way to do tree structures in Rust without dealing with the language's pecularities [@index_tree].
 Lighting and material properties was handled similarly to the last assignment.
+The final scene uses models from *[PolyHaven](https://polyhaven.com/)*, one specific goose model by *[Atlas on Sketchfab](https://sketchfab.com/3d-models/goose-low-poly-3318893e41fc4d2f9f497776da95c13a)* and a simple CRT model (with artistic liberties) made for this project.

 ## Animated Camera